Heaven Tonight (film): Production

 Writer-producer Frank Howson later claimed that "every incident" in the film was true: "either I have lived it, or I know somebody who has.
 There is no fabrication, except in the names, which have been changed to protect the guilty."

+Howson said "I wrote this movie for all those talented people who had their 15 minutes of fame and then got shut out in the cold."

+He said the Baz Schultz character was a combination of Stevie Wright and Ken Firth of The Ferrets.

 Waters and Pearce were cast for their singing talent as well as their acting skills, and Pearce released a single, "Call of the Wild", from the film.

+Howson said "I’d never seen Guy Pearce on Neighbours, so I hadn’t typecast him so when he came in to audition...
+I had an open mind and he fitted the part of Paul Dysart to perfection.
+He also had a very good singing voice, and could play guitar, which was a huge plus, as I wanted to record all the music live."

 Release

 The film was not a commercial success and only ran for two weeks in cinemas in Sydney and Melbourne.